 How can I complain?

 If you are not happy about the way you have been treated by a lender, you can complain.
-Get advice if you think your contract should be void because you lacked capacity to enter into it.
-You can get free advice from: National Debtline and StepChange.
-For further contact details of organisations which may help, please see our next steps section.
+You should get advice if you think your contract is invalid because you lacked capacity to enter into it.
+Please see our next steps section for more information on organisations who can help.

 Complain in writing